ostwilkens/open-virtual-identity/README.md

 * Open source
 * (Mainly) decentralized
 * Owned by noone
-* Easy to implement for developers of virtual worlds
+* Easy to implement for developers

 # Technology
 _Everything below is a work in progress_